Advancing policy solutions to improve the lives of people with alpha-gal syndrome

 an allergy and a tick-borne condition

-Alpha-gal syndrome (AGS) is a serious, sometimes life-threatening allergy to a sugar found in most mammals and products containing alpha-gal.
+Alpha-gal syndrome (AGS) is a serious, sometimes life-threatening allergy to a sugar found in most mammals and products made from mammals.
 More than 60% of people with AGS have life-threatening, anaphylactic reactions,1,2,3 and a number of fatalities have occurred.4,5,6

-Alpha-gal syndrome (AGS) develops after tick bites.7 In the United States, most cases are associated with lone star ticks, which are most common in the southern, midwestern, and mid-Atlantic United States.8
+Alpha-gal syndrome (AGS) develops after tick bites.7,155 In the United States, most cases are associated with lone star ticks, which are most common in the southern, midwestern, and mid-Atlantic United States.8

 450,000 Americans